 He’s capable of posting 20-goals in a season having done it three times (Calgary ’05-06, Boston ’07-08, ’08-09), but in the past season with Colorado, he logged just nine points (5G, 4A) in 37 contests.

 Kobasew played one season at Boston College, to which he skated with Pens defensemen Brooks Orpik and Rob Scuderi.
-He helped guide the Eagles to a NCAA national championship and was named the Frozen Four MVP.
+He helped guide the Eagles to a NCAA national championship.

 Camp officially started today.